76ers beat Wizards 107-98; Simmons leaves with knee injury - WHIZ News

 “What I feel like he is doing better than he’s ever done is he’s passing out of the post at a highly efficient rate,” Brown said.
 “He’s strong with his decisions, especially in crunch time.”

-Thomas Bryant had 19 points and 10 rebounds for the fast-fading Wizards, who have gone 0-4 since the restart and would be eliminated from playoff contention if Orlando and Brooklyn win their games later Wednesday.
+Thomas Bryant had 19 points and 10 rebounds for the fast-fading Wizards, who have gone 0-4 since the restart and would have been eliminated from playoff contention if Orlando and Brooklyn won their games later Wednesday.

 Washington has the worst record (24-44) of the 22 teams in Orlando.